Hello to everyone 😁,

 What you can do?
 Now your user lets say potential buyer or buyer persona now, knows few hints about running and knows what improve his/ her performance.
 Knows that iont drinks exist with super duper proteins and dope running shoes.

 Now consumer check brands offering running shoes, proteins or iont drinks and check their specifications what they do.
-Well he/ she is interested and taking the running more seriously.
+Well he/ she is interested and takes the running more seriously.

 So consumer is checking testimonials, PR articles about how to increase your running performance, product benefits.
 User is susceptible to influencers, video blogs, reviews or PR articles in press/ digital press.